NirutG/Machine_Learning/CAR_PRICE_PREDICTION_A2/README.md

-## I need to extend the complete date to before midnight of Sunday October 8, 2023, sorry for the inconvenience.
+## I need to extend the complete date to before midnight of Thursday October 12, 2023, sorry for the inconvenience.

 ssh to ml2023